 This page contains resources, information and links for schools.
-Educators, allergists, and training professionals have all worked in the development of these resources to make them as informative and user-friendly as possible.
+Educators, allergists, and training professionals have collaborated with us in the development of these resources to make them as informative and beneficial to educators.

 Your school should develop an allergy management policy that works to ensure student safety.
 The following strategies should be considered as a part of the school’s overall allergy management policy: